jslang/responsys/README.md

 	python setup.py nosetests

+Installing requirements for development environment can be accomplished via pip:

+	pip install -r requirements.txt

+Testing within a dev environment can be accomplished via ```nosetests```

 ## Legal ##

 This code is neither officially supported nor endorsed by Oracle, Responsys, or any related entites.